Energy Trust Incentives

 - Do your homework.
 Learn about permitting and zoning requirements where you live.
 Cities, counties and other jurisdictions will have requirements that relate to tower height and setbacks from property lines.
+Start by reviewing our Oregon Small Wind Permitting Information by County document.
 Learn about wind turbine siting.
 Understand the maintenance requirements of various turbines.
 Review Energy Trust’s eligibility requirements.
 Contact Energy Trust if you have questions.

 - Contact an experienced Energy Trust trade ally contractor who will help determine whether your property is suitable and suggest options for optimal sites on your property.
 We encourage you to talk to several trade allies to find out about the turbines they install and the costs, advantages and disadvantages of each.

 - Get bids from several trade ally contractors.
 See our Find a Contractor page for a list of trade allies.

 - Select a trade ally contractor.
 If your trade ally determines your site shows promise after a site visit, you or your trade ally can order a “basic” wind resource report from AWS Truepower that provides estimated average energy output (AEO) and wind speed information.
 Contact us in advance if you have any questions about how to work with your selected trade ally to request the report.
 Certain input criteria required to generate the report must meet our Small Wind program criteria in order for the report to qualify to request a reimbursement (e.g. turbine must be listed on Energy Trust’s Eligible Turbine list, the customer and site must meet participation eligibility requirements, and the specified hub height must meet program guidelines).
 The report will inform the calculations in your submitted Energy Trust incentive application.